 In contrast, suppose in the example above that the mother did not add her eldest child as a joint owner of the savings and checking accounts, but rather executed a Power of Attorney naming the eldest child as Agent to allow the eldest child to assist the mother with paying her bills.
 At the mother’s death, the savings account, checking account, and house will all be divided equally among all three children according to the terms of the mother’s Will.

 As illustrated above, the disposition of an estate is greatly affected by the use of Powers of Attorney and joint accounts.
-Care should be taken in determining whether a Power of Attorney or joint account will be the best method to allow a family member or friend to assist another with financial affairs.
+Care should be taken in determining whether a Power of Attorney or joint account will best method to allow a family member or friend to assist another with financial affairs.